Hypercyclic and mixing composition operators on $\mathscr{O}_M(\mathbb{R})$: Introduction

 It is the purpose of this note to complement the results from \cite{MR4419539}.
 In particular, in Theorems \ref{thm: mixing_bij} and \ref{thm:mix_not_bij} we characterize mixing composition operators $C_\psi$ on $\mathscr{O}_M(\R)$ in terms of their symbol $\psi$.
 Moreover we show in Theorem \ref{thm: abel} that this property is closely related to the solvability in $\mathscr{O}_M(\R)$ of Abel's functional equation, i.e.\ the problem to find for a given symbol $\psi\in\mathscr{O}_M(\R)$ a function $H\in\mathscr{O}_M(\R)$ which satisfies the equation

-Recall that the mixing property of an operator is related to topological transitivity.
-For complete, metrizable locally convex spaces, i.e.\ for Fr\'echet spaces, due to Birkhoff's transitivity criterion, topological transitivity is equivalent to hypercyclicity.
-In particular, every mixing operator on a Fr\'echet space is already hypercyclic.
-While complete, $\mathscr{O}_M(\R)$ is not metrizable and thus, a mixing composition operator on $\mathscr{O}_M(\R)$ need not be (sequentially) hypercyclic.
-We give a sufficient condition on the symbol $\psi$ of a composition operator $C_\psi$ on $\mathscr{O}_M(\R)$ to be (sequentially) hypercyclic, see Theorem \ref{theorem: sufficient for hypercyclicity}.
+Additionally, we give a sufficient condition on the symbol $\psi$ of a composition operator $C_\psi$ on $\mathscr{O}_M(\R)$ to be (sequentially) hypercyclic, see Theorem \ref{theorem: sufficient for hypercyclicity}.
 This condition allows to identify the translation operator to be (sequentially) hypercyclic on $\mathscr{O}_M(\R)$.
 Moreover, thanks to Theorem \ref{thm: abel}, we deduce in Corollary \ref{cor: hypercyclic} that many mixing composition operators are (sequentially) hypercyclic.

 It has been shown by the second author in \cite[Theorem 4.2]{MR3543813} that a composition operator $C_\psi$ on the Fr\'echet space of smooth functions $C^\infty(\R)$ is hypercyclic if and only if it is mixing if and only if $\psi$ has a non-vanishing derivative and no fixed points.
-Applying standard arguments, it is easily seen that for a symbol $\psi\in\mathscr{O}_M(\R)$ with topologically transitive $C_\psi$ on $\mathscr{O}_M(\R)$, the corresponding composition operator on the space of smooth functions $C^\infty(\R)$ is topologically transitive as well.
+Applying standard arguments (see Proposition \ref{proposition: necessary for transitivity}), it is easily seen that for a symbol $\psi\in\mathscr{O}_M(\R)$ with topologically transitive $C_\psi$ on $\mathscr{O}_M(\R)$, the corresponding composition operator on the space of smooth functions $C^\infty(\R)$ is topologically transitive as well.
 We give an example (see Example \ref{ex: not_mi}) that the converse implication is not true.

 The paper is organized as follows.
 In section \ref{section: hypercyclicity}, after recalling some topological properties of $\mathscr{O}_M(\R)$ which will be relevant for our purpose, we study (sequential) hypercyclicity of composition operators on $\mathscr{O}_M(\R)$.
 In section \ref{section: mixing} we characterize mixing composition operators in terms of their symbol while in section \ref{section: Abel} we investigate the connection between mixing and the solvability of Abel's equation in $\mathscr{O}_M(\R)$.